 For most people with lymphocytic colitis, their colon will look entirely normal during the colonoscopy.
 That is because lymphocytic colitis is a ‘microscopic’ disease, and its features can only be seen when the tissue is examined under a microscope.

-In lymphocytic colitis an increased number of specialized immune cells called lymphocytes are seen within the mucosa on the inside of the colon (which is why the condition is called lymphocytic colitis).
+When the tissue is examined under the microscope an increased number of specialized immune cells called lymphocytes are seen within the mucosa on the inside of the colon.
 These lymphocytes are seen both within the glands and the lamina propria.
 Pathologists describe this change as intraepithelial lymphocytosis.

 While microscopic colitis can cause chronic inflammation in the colon, it is not the same as inflammatory bowel disease (IBD).
 IBD has many features which are not seen in microscopic colitis.
 For example, the size and shape of the crypts are abnormal.
 Pathologists call this change crypt distortion.
 To learn more about the features seen in IBD, read our article on chronic colitis.